 Recommended by Ale from Universo Viajero

-When we think about things to do in Lima, eating and walking through the city historical streets are the first everybody thinks about.
+When we think about things to do in Lima, eating and walking through the city’s historical streets are the first everybody thinks about.

 But, there is something that would give you a whole different perspective of the city and some adrenaline for the ones that like it:

-In Miraflores, on the park boarding the coast and near the “Plaza del Amor” we find a green field made specially for the take-off and landing of paragliders.
+In Miraflores, on the park boarding the coast and near the “Plaza del Amor,” we find a greenfield made especially for the take-off and landing of paragliders.

 Why is this a must?